theNewDynamic/thenewdynamic.com/content/en/article/bulletproof-technology.md

 …but when a site is built with bulletproof technology, the experience is even faster.

-Because of the way we prebuild our website, we can put the entirely of the site’s content on a Content Delivery Network (CDN) and accelerate everything.
+Because of the way we prebuild our website, we can put the *entirety* of the site’s content on a Content Delivery Network (CDN) and accelerate everything.

 ##### How a Content Delivery Network Works